 Harm Denial fills a small role in providing you with additional self-healing.
 However, Harm Denial only applies to the baseline heal of Expel Harm and does not increase the healing of any Gift of the Ox spheres picked up by your cast.
 It also does not increase the damage of Expel Harm.

 Also new in Patch 9.1, Condensed Anima Sphere is an Endurance Conduit that can be obtained by every specialization from Mor'geth, Tormentor of the Damned or from activities in Korthia.
 Its effect causes you to be healed for a small percentage of your Maximum Health upon taking any damage, but has a 10-second cooldown between activations.
-Although its healing is small, this Conduit can be thought of as a noticeably better version of Evasive Stride since it will reliably trigger from any Stagger damage rather than just a small chance while within Heavy Stagger.
+Although its healing per activation is small, this Conduit can be thought of as a noticeably better version of Evasive Stride since it will reliably trigger from any Stagger damage rather than just a small chance while within Heavy Stagger.
 It is easily one of most powerful Endurance Conduits over any longer period of combat.

 Celestial Effervescence increases some of your own healing, but only when Celestial Brew is active.
 Although you are largely safe from danger while your absorb holds, there is a strong chance you may be at low health and Heavy Stagger when you use the ability.
 Be aware, however, that its effects do not increase the healing of your Level 15 Talents, Gift of the Ox, or Healing Elixir.
 In addition Celestial Fortune will only be increased if it triggers from Expel Harm or Vivify during this time.